circleguard/circlecore/STYLE.md

 ## Colons

 Numpy has colons in the middle of the argument name and its type.
-For no reason other than aesthetics, we place the colon to the side of the type.
+For no reason other than aesthetics, we place the colon to the side of the name.

 ### Numpy